Sally332/Perturbation-MMKPNN/README.md

 - [ ] Add robustness tests and cross-lab reproducibility checks

 ---
+## Extensibility
+Beyond the current MM-KPNN design, the encoder could be replaced with transformer backbones or pretrained embeddings from foundation-scale biology models such as scGPT or Geneformer.
+This would allow large-scale single-cell perturbation data to be modeled within a foundation model ecosystem, while keeping interpretability through TF, pathway, and ligand–receptor bottlenecks.

 ## References
 1. Norman TM et al. *Perturb-seq* (2019).